Carol Linda Nason Obituary (1944 - 2021) Post-Star

 ARGYLE - Carol Linda Nason, 77, passed away on Tuesday, December 7, 2021, at Fort Hudson Nursing home with her twin sister by her side.

-A graveside service will be conducted at 2:00 p.m. following the funeral service at Gerald B.H.
+A graveside service will be conducted at 2:00 p.m. following the calling hour at Gerald B.H.
 Solomon Saratoga National Cemetery, 200 Duell Road, Schuylerville, NY.

 Memorial donations in Carol's memory can be made to North Argyle Community Church, 335 County Rte 44, Argyle, NY 12809.